JonnyMayson/finproject/README.md

 - [x] - **project is ready for 50%** ⚡
 - [ ] - **project is ready for 75%**
 - [ ] - **project is ready for 100%**

+This solution would be so helpful to improve automatization with getting new members for clubs.
+This site is like hub/home place with list of clubs to where new students could set a message for joining to club
+What problems solves our site?

+- easy way to look for members
+  - new student can easily send a portfolio
+  - easy to sort
+  - no time consuming

+- easy way to store all info
+- future potential to be main club's site in SDU

 ### Screenshots